Nerwyn/material-rounded-theme/README.md

 6. Enter your Material You base color as a six digit hex code, like `238636` or `#db4437`.
 You can also use a template to read a hex code from the state or attribute of a different entity, like `{{ states("sensor.pixel_fold_accent_color") }}`.
 7. Click `SUBMIT`.

 You can also choose user specific colors by creating a sensor named `Material Rounded Base Color Your Name`, with your name being your person name as it appears on the [Home Assistant people page](http://homeassistant.local:8123/config/person).
 The sensory entity ID should be something like `sensor.material_rounded_base_color_john_doe`.
 Alternatively, you can use your user ID as found on the [Home Assistant users page](http://homeassistant.local:8123/config/users) when you click on a user.
-In this case the sensor entity ID shouldbe something like `sensor.material_rounded_base_color_f8866a924fc94c4d8abde860584afd05`.
+In this case the sensor entity ID should be something like `sensor.material_rounded_base_color_f8866a924fc94c4d8abde860584afd05`.

 #### Home Assistant Android App Color Sensor